unode/mmpy_bot/docs/plugins.rst

             list_of_plugin_help_info = self.plugin_manager.get_help()
             return f"This is all the help I can share {list_of_plugin_help_info}"

-`PluginHelpInfo` provides the following attributes:
+`FunctionInfo` provides the following attributes:

 * `help_type` - a string *message* or *webhook*
 * `location` - name of the plugin class